chocolateboy/string_splitter/README.md

 # COMPATIBILITY

-StringSplitter is tested and supported on the following versions of ruby (MRI):
+StringSplitter is tested and supported on all versions of ruby [supported by the ruby-core team](https://www.ruby-lang.org/en/downloads/branches/), i.e., currently, Ruby 2.3 and above.

-* 2.3
-* 2.4
-* 2.5

 # VERSION